Museum Donation Appraisal Checklist: Questions to Ask Before You Hire

 Prepare the evidence packet before hiring

-Good evidence helps the appraiser quote accurately and helps the donor avoid late-stage report revisions.
+Good evidence helps the appraiser quote accurately and helps the donor avoid late report revisions.

 Gather photographs, measurements, condition notes, provenance, acquisition records, prior appraisals, exhibition history, publication references, and museum correspondence.